ZachSand/nasa-mars-rover/nasa-mars-rover-server/README.md

 - Refactor whatever imperative logic there is still to be reactive
 - Better use of cache
 - Better error handling rather than the global handling currently in place
+- Swagger docs or similar for API documentation